Things Don’t Last

 Wayne had been eyeing his Off-Ice; retirement plans for years and for those who watched Wayne he was using his experience with such organizations as Team Canada and the Olympics to get ready for his next career.

-Wayne was setting the bar again, and this time I was paying attention.
+Wayne was setting the bar again, and this time, I was paying attention.

 The Parttime Purchase; Fulltime Exit Strategy

 In 2002 we started to purchase investment real estate, but it was not a plan.
 My wife and I bought a vacation property which included a vacation rental component.
-We purchased a vacation property in the Canadian Rocky Mountains and had the great fortune to purchase a property with the correct vacation rental home zoning and some revenue to offset some of our yearly expenses.
+We bought a vacation property in the Canadian Rocky Mountains and had the great fortune to purchase a property with the correct vacation rental home zoning and some revenue to offset some of our yearly expenses.

 By 2005 we had purchased a couple of more investment properties; still no clear plan.
 The thought was some additional retirement funds; not part of an overall exit strategy.